Key Elements To Successful Property Development & Optimising Your ROI

 |By Development Finance Partners / Stephen Turner|

-There have been many developers that have failed because they have not got the basic elements of a development right, from the ground up (literally).
+There have been many property developers that have failed because they have not got the basic elements of a development project right, from the ground up (literally).
+Discover the steps involved to guarantee a successful development.

-The first important ingredient is to purchase the land for its true project related site value.
+The first important ingredient is to ensure you are getting accurate land value – in other words, you purchase the land for its true project related site value.
 There are traps here too.
-Some developer’s under estimate the cost of professional fees (example architect and town planning) as well as Council fees in achieving a Development Consent.
-Obtaining a DA invariably takes longer than anticipated which can lead to substantial holding costs.
-If the land is not purchased for the right price then the feasibility of the project will be compromised from the outset.
+Some developers under-estimate the cost of professional fees (example architect and town planning) as well as Council fees in achieving a development consent.
+Obtaining a development application (DA) invariably takes longer than anticipated which can lead to substantial holding costs.
+If the land is not purchased for the right price, then the feasibility of the project will be compromised from the outset.

 It gets more interesting when you combine a 10% increase in the total project cost with a 10% reduction in gross selling prices.
-The return on the project reduces to 11%.
-This is a non bankable transaction.
+The property development return on investment project reduces to 11%.
+This is a non-bankable transaction.

 To overcome the risks associated with acquiring a site and working up an accurate funding model, it is critical that developers seek assistance from professionals in the industry.
 This assistance should be rendered at the beginning of the feasibility so that all the ingredients of the project are confirmed to be workable and bankable.